- As low as $133/Night

 About the Area

 Located in Saint Helena Island, this condo is on the waterfront.
-Ocean Point Golf Course and Legends Golf Course at Parris Island are worth checking out if an activity is on the agenda, while those looking for area attractions can visit Adventure Cove and Coastal Discovery Museum.
+Penn Center and York W. Bailey Museum are cultural highlights, and some of the area's landmarks include Hunting Island Lighthouse and Chapel of Ease.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions